 We will be serving at HOPE Community Services at 50 Washington Ave, New Rochelle, NY.
 The date will be announced shortly.
 If you have a child 13 or older that would like to participate and is comfortable with the population, please feel free to bring him/her with you.

-The spreadsheet is below.
-Kindly, place your name and donation on it and if state if you can donate your time in the kitchen.
-If you do not have a Gmail account, you will not be able to open this spreadsheet.
-If so, please email me.
-Thanks for all your kindness, your caring, and your generosity.
 For more information, please contact Deb Schleien at firstname.lastname@example.org.
 There are other opportunities at Hope Soup Kitchen for Mitzvah Projects, such as organizing a meal yourself or with a friend.

 Pleasantville Cottages (April 23)

 Share in snacks, play games and run activities with the children at the Pleasantville Cottage School in Pleasantville, a school for children with emotional or learning disabilities ages 12-19.
 This is a great opportunity for kids 12 and up and adults.
 Meet at 1:15 pm at Larchmont Temple and drive together.
 Stay for about 2 hours.
 Contact Jennifer Perkins at Jennifer.Perkins@lw.com, email@example.com or Lisashu50@gmail.com.
 There are great opportunities for Mitzvah Projects at Pleasantville Cottages, such as “adopting” a bunk and providing birthday gifts or other items for the residents.